About our Farm & us:

 We farm using modern sustainable Technics.
 In terms of mechanization we try and do all our own work at hay/silage.
 The use of contractors is very limited.

 The garden and poly-tunnels occupy half an acre next to the farm house.
 Using the FYM manure from the farm we grow a range of vegetables; potatoes, carrots, parsnip, leek, cabbage, sprouts, turnip, beetroot, onion, garlic, spinach, tomatoes and many more.

 There is an orchard on one acre in front of the house.
 The orchard is planted with native breeds of apples from Irish seed savers in Co.
 Clare.
 These varieties are in danger of dying out.

-Real Farm Activities offered to the Participants:
+Real Farm inclusion offered to any Participants:

 AUTUMN/ WINTER: Feeding cattle, animal husbandry, cleaning sheds, field boundary restoration (fencing & planting of hedges/trees), machinery maintenance.
 Furthermore harvesting from the garden and preparation for next year with manure digging, maintaining the orchard pruning and grass cutting etc.

 We have some Vintage tractors which require care.
 The more modern machines are all serviced on farm.

 SPRING/SUMMER: Removing trees and wood from the fields where hedges and coppicing took place.
 Spread farm yard manure on the fields.
 Calving cows, lambing and ensuring health of newborn animals.
 Looking after pigs, chickens and ducks.
 Hay & silage making.